syncfusion-content/asp.netmvc-docs/aspnetmvc/DropDownList/LoadOnDemand.md

 layout: post
 title: Load on demand in ASP.NET MVC DropDownList control | Syncfusion
-description: Learn about load on demand support in Syncfusion Essential ASP.NET MVC DropDownList control, its elements and more.
+description: Learn here about load on demand support in Syncfusion Essential ASP.NET MVC DropDownList control, its elements and more.
 platform: ejmvc
 control: DropDownList
 documentation: ug